adcimon/cheatsheets/cpp/README.md

 ❌ Cons
 * Can require a lot of micro-management of includes.
 * Sometimes leads to larger include lists in headers or source files.

+### PCH

+[PCH (Precompiled Header)](https://en.wikipedia.org/wiki/Precompiled_header) is a file (typically `pch.h`) that contains the compiled version of commonly included headers.
+Instead of parsing and compiling the same headers repeatedly for every source file, the compiler does it once and reuses the result.

 ## Null